Norwegian Wool

 Norwegian Wool is a luxury outerwear company based in New York.

 History

 Norwegian Wool was launched in 2014 by Michael Berkowitz as a men's outerwear brand.
-All of the coats are waterproof.
+All of the coats are waterproof, and the winter coats are down-lined with a cashmere or wool exterior.
+In 2020, the brand expanded into women's outerwear.
 The main manufacturing facility is located in Tuscany, just outside of Florence, Italy.
+Norwegian Wool products are distributed in the US and Canada.

+Origins

 Berkowitz left his job as a physical commodities trader to start the company after looking for a particular type of coat and not being able to find one that he wanted on the market.
 Starting as just a hobby, he soon quit his job at the hedge fund to sell coats full time.
 Corporate headquarters are located in Midtown Manhattan.